xvik/spock-junit5/README.md

 * TestWatcher - no need in context of spock

 Of course, constructor parameters injection is not supported because spock does not allow spec constructors.

+### Spock @Shared state

+**Junit extensions would not be able to initialize `@Shared` fields**.
+So just don't use `@Shared` on fields that must be initialized by junit extensions.

+The reason is: shared fields are managed on a special test instance, different from instance used for test execution.
+But in junit lifecycle beforeEach could be called only once (otherwise extensions may work incorrectly) and so it is called only with actual test instance.

+Even if junit extension initialize `@Shared` field - it would make no effect because it would be done on test instance instead of shared test instance and on field access spock will return shared object's field value (not initialized - most likely, null).

+This limitation should not be a problem.

 ### Lifecycle